HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

 It's no secret that Draconic Revolution is a Voxel-based game.
 Yet it was using the famous Polygonal model of lighting.
 Using Polygonal Lighting in a Voxel world generates all sorts of lighting and shading artifacts.
 Sometimes, places were simply too dark or too lit up.
 There was no middle ground and definitely the transitions were way too noticeable.

-The whole idea of this document is to explain how Draconic Revolution not only had a brand-new implementation of Voxel Lighting, but also had it implemented on-top of the current Polygonal model with all of it's perks and realism features.
+The whole idea of this document is to explain how Draconic Revolution not only had a brand-new implementation of Voxel Lighting, but also had it implemented on-top of the current Polygonal model with all of its perks and realism features.

 ### Topics